-With Ohio set to begin legal sales this week, we thought it would be a good idea to take a look at how the Great Lakes area’s cannabis markets are performing now, and maybe make some wild guesses as to what they could look like in the future.
+With Ohio set to begin legal sales in the coming weeks, we thought it would be a good idea to take a look at how the Great Lakes area’s cannabis markets are performing now, and maybe make some wild guesses as to what they could look like in the future.

 We compared recent sales data (April 2024), for adult-use cannabis for Michigan and Illinois, the only Great Lakes states undertaking adult-use sales prior to June 2024.

-We compared three different slices of the addressable to actual sales volume in these states,
+We compared three different slices of the addressable market to actual sales volume in these states,

 We first divided overall adult-use sales by the number of citizens over 21 using the latest census.gov, USAFacts, and World Population Review Data for each state.